-Latinos and Asian VBM Disparities
+Latino and Asian-American VBM Disparities

-Since 2004, Latinos more than doubled their number of actual VBM ballots cast (to 0.9 million), and increased their proportional use rate by 14 percentage points from 18.4% to nearly 37% in 2012.
+From 2004-2012, Latinos more than doubled their number of actual VBM ballots cast (to 0.9 million), and increased their proportional use rate by 14 percentage points from 18.4% to nearly 37% in 2012.
 The number of Latino poll voters still increased by 8%.
 However, this proportional use rate is far below the state's total VBM use rate of 49.2% (using comparable Statewide Database data).
 The increase experienced by Latinos in their proportional use of VBM is lower than the increase experienced by Asians, as well as the rest of the non-Latino voting electorate.3

-Asian voters in California are utilizing VBM at higher rates than Latinos and the general voting electorate.
+Asian voters in California are utilizing VBM at higher rates than are Latinos and the general voting electorate.
 In 2012, 58% of all ballots cast by Asians were VBM.
-The actual number of Asian VBM voters in the state increased
+The actual number of Asian VBM voters in the state increased 79% (to

-79% (to 0.5 million) over the last decade.
-The number of Asian poll voters actually decreased by 15.7% (to 0.4 million).
+0.5 million) over the last decade.
+The number of Asian poll voters decreased by 15.7% (to 0.4 million).
 Asian use of VBM increased by over 19 percentage points, up from 39% in 2004.
 The gap between the Latino and Asian proportional use of VBM has grown over the decade - from 14.7 percentage points in 2002 to over 21 percentage points in 2012.

-Political Party Affiliation: Higher Republican Use
+Political Party Affiliation: Higher Republican Use VBM

-In 2012, Republicans used VBM in somewhat greater proportions than poll voting - 53% compared with 48%.
-Voters affiliated as No Party Preference (NPP) used VBM at about the same rate as Democrats.
-Democrats increased their proportional use of VBM by 15 percentage points and NPP votes increased by 18 percentage points, where as Republicans increased their use by 14 points since 2004.
-As the VBM use rates for Republicans and Democrats have increased over the past decade, the gap between their rates has stayed very similar (declined by only a percentage point).
+In 2012, Republicans used VBM in somewhat greater proportions than they used polls - 53% compared with 48%.
+Voters affiliated as No Party Preference (NPP) used VBM at about the same rate as Democrats did.
+Democrats increased their proportional use of VBM by 15 percentage points, and NPP votes increased by 18 percentage points, whereas Republicans increased their use by 14 points since 2004.
+While the VBM use rates for Republicans and Democrats have increased over the past decade, the gap between their rates has stayed relatively constant (declined by only a percentage point).